davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 ### Interfaces

 There is no special syntax to declare interfaces.
-Simple classes that have no fields (no variables), and all their methods are abstract, are always considered interfaces.
+Simple classes that have no fields (no variables), and all their methods are abstract, are considered interfaces.

 ```javascript
 MyInterface {